Aronahere/clipper-new-cracked/README.md

 - **Persistence** - Once it's on a system, CryptoClipper stays there.
 Even system restarts won't remove this little guy.
 - **Mutex** - CryptoClipper uses mutex mechanisms to prevent multiple instances of itself from running on the same system.
-- **0 CPU usage** - This tool is incredibly lightweight and won't bog down the system it's running on.
+- **Almost zero CPU usage** - This tool is incredibly lightweight and won't bog down the system it's running on.
 - **Small** - This program only takes like 2,3 mb of disk space, it only uses 2 crates
 - **Force UAC** - It will force user to give this program administrator permissions
 - **Stealthy** - It's not easy to find the virus on the victim's computer
-- **6 Cryptocurrencies** - Our clipper supports BTC, XMR, DGE, LTC, ETH and Bitcoin cash
+- **All Cryptocurrencies** - Our clipper supports all cryptocurrencies you will provide
 - **Windows defender bypass** - Clipper will add itself to windows defender exclusions once it executes
-- **TODO: XOR** - Encrypt all strings at compile time and decompile at runtime to avoid detection
-- **TODO: Virustotal bypass** - Ignore all Virustotal bots & Detect VM usage

 ## ⚙️ Installing